2026-2027 Competition is Now Closed. Please visit the Competition & Selection webpage for additional information.

 Located in the northwest corner of South America, Colombia has a rich and complex geography that is shaped by three exuberant branches of the Andes mountain range system and lined by both the Atlantic and Pacific oceans.
 With more than 50 million citizens, Colombia has the second-largest population in South America and is Latin America’s oldest and most stable democracy.
 Colombia is a free market economy with major commercial and investment ties to countries around the world, including the United States.

-In the last five years, Colombia has established itself as one of the most rapidly growing and innovative economies in Latin America.
+In the last five years, Colombia has established itself as one of the most innovative economies in Latin America.
 The country’s natural diversity is comparable to its rich cultural heritage reflecting the indigenous, Spanish, and African origins of its people.
 This makes Colombian food, music, dance, and art greatly diverse and unique.

 A diversified and connected system of higher education